bleonheart/Lilia/documentation/docs/libraries/lia.darkrp.md

 **Purpose**

-Checks whether a position is free of world geometry, players, NPCs, and props within a 35-unit sphere.
+Checks whether a position is free of solid contents, players, NPCs, and props within a 35-unit sphere.

 **Parameters**

 * `position` (*Vector*): World position to test.

-* `entitiesToIgnore` (*table*): Entities ignored during the check. *Optional*.
+* `entitiesToIgnore` (*table*): Entities ignored during the check.
+Defaults to an empty table.

 **Realm**